-345 International Organizations (3) (S)
+345 International Law (S) and Organizations (3)

-Provides an introduction to international organizations like the UN, the World Bank, or Amnesty International.
-After considering why states cooperate, the course examines their role in war and peace, human rights, the environment, and economic development.
+Provides an introduction to the rules and institutions that provide the context for global politics.
+After considering why states cooperate, the course examines how organizations like the United Nations, the World Bank, Amnesty International, and the International Court of Justice attempt to establish and protect international standards for war and peace, human rights, the environment, and economic development.
 Of central concern are questions of these organizations' legitimacy, accountability, and effectiveness.
 Prerequisite: consent.
 Offered each spring.

-346 Model United Nations (1)
+346 Model United Nations (I)

 Provides further emphasis on the operations of the United Nations, including the UN's bureaucratic structure, resolution writing, multilateral diplomacy, and specific issues in contemporary international politics.
 It guides students' preparations for and participation in the annual National Model United Nations conference.
 Pass/fail grading.
-Prerequisite: consent; corequisite: POLS 345.
+Prerequisite: consent.
 Offered each spring.